vkyaang/ECON323_2022_Fall/README.md

 [Lecture and Problem Set Schedule](schedule.md)

-Read the [problem set submission rules](problemsetrules.md) before attempting the problem sets. **Not following these rules will result in deducted marks**
+Read the [problem set submission rules](problemsetrules.md) before attempting the problem sets. **Not following these rules will result in deducted marks.**